burger icon

 2. Logged into slotastics.com, dropped in the 10-digit code, went for the default $25 USD (was $38 AUD on my bank app that arvo).
 Funds landed before I’d even taken a bite of me sausage roll.
 Super private-my bank saw nothing until I cashed out.

-3. Bit annoying: you can put money in with Neosurf, but there's no way to pull it back out-got caught by this once and had to muck around with Neosurf's refund process.
+3. Bit annoying: recent feedback suggests that deposits under $20 often fail to trigger automatic bonuses, meaning you have to chase support.
+Also, you can put money in with Neosurf, but there’s no way to pull it back out-got caught by this once and had to muck around with Neosurf’s refund process.

 Bank Cards (Visa/MasterCard)